cobianzo/wordpress-boilerplate/README.md

 To continue your project in github
 ------------------------------------------------------------------------------------------------------------------------------------------
+- Get the project following the previous instructions or downloading it, as you wish
-- gitignore: set it up as you like it typical for WP, push the uploads/ folder if you want, but don't track wp-config.php, assets and load-latest-db.php
+- gitignore: Use the gitignore.txt renaming it (or set it up as you like it ) typical for WP, push the uploads/ folder if you want, but don't track wp-config.php, assets and load-latest-db.php
 - create your project in github, get the repository (we call it here https://github/REPOSITORY.git)
 - locally, Clone that repository and copy all files of this Boilerplate (except the .git hidden folder)